splunk/appinspect-cli-action/README.md

 `pass|fail`

 ### Manual checks review
 To see checks to be verified, inspect the `result_file` from `appinspect-cli-action`.
-Verify manual checks and mark them as reviewed by adding them one by one into `.appinspect.manualcheck`, ex:
+Verify manual checks and mark them as reviewed by adding them one by one into `.appinspect.manualcheck.yaml`, ex:
 ```yml
 name_of_manual_check_1:
   comment: 'your comment'